Usually that “razor sharp wit” turns out to be about as sharp as a bag full of hammers.

 New comedians can be drawn to riffing for several reasons:

 2. They may see riffing as a way to bypass the process of developing an act.
-This can be due to the fact that they have been on stage already without any real knowledge about how to develop and deliver a stand-up comedy act and can’t get laughs.
+This can be due to the fact that they have been on stage already without any real knowledge about how to develop and deliver a stand-up comedy act and can’t get the laughs they want.

-All aspects of stand-up comedy are far more calculated and pre-planned in stand-up comedy than meets the eye — even to the stand-up comedy aficionado who watches hour after hour of stand-up comedy.
+All aspects of stand-up comedy are far more calculated and pre-planned than meets the eye — even to the stand-up comedy aficionado who watches hour after hour of stand-up comedy.

 Unfortunately, it’s not until the new comedian hits the stage that they come to realize in short order that stand-up comedy is not what they thought it was before they got to the stage, usually resulting in less than favorable results.